When the Robots Came for the Coders

 By Thomas Ptacek (Fly.io) and The Nilenso Team • June 2025

-I've been stewing on these two pieces about AI programming for a week now: Fly.io's combative defense and Nilenso's measured playbook.
-They're manifestos for competing philosophies about what it means to be a software developer in 2025.
+I've been mulling over these two AI programming articles for a week: Fly.io's combative defense and Nilenso's measured playbook.
+They are manifestos for competing perspectives on what it means to be a software developer in 2025.

 The surface disagreement is about tone.
 Fly.io dismisses AI skeptics as working "out of spite," while Nilenso acknowledges legitimate concerns.
 But dig deeper and you find they're arguing about what it means to be a developer when the thing you've built your identity around starts dissolving.